Color psychology: Light

+Pharmaceuticals

 The color of placebo pills is reported to be a factor in their effectiveness, with "hot-colored" (red, yellow, etc.) pills working better as stimulants and "cool-colored" (blue, purple, etc.) pills working better as depressants.
-This relationship is believed to be a consequence of the patient's expectations and not a direct effect of the color itself.
+This relationship is believed to be a consequence of patient expectations and not a direct effect of the color.
 Consequently, these effects appear to be culture-dependent.

 Color preference and the connection between color and emotion

 How people respond to different color stimuli varies from person to person.
-In a U.S. study, blue is the top choice at 35%, followed by green (16%), purple (10%) and red (9%).
-Blue and green may be due to a preference for certain habitats that were beneficial in the ancestral environment as explained in evolutionary aesthetics.
-Orange, yellow, and brown are the least popular colors, respectively.
+In a U.S. study by Lamancusa, blue is the top choice at 35%, followed by green (16%), purple (10%), and red (9%).
+A concept proposed by Dutton in evolutionary aesthetics is that blue and green may reflect a preference for certain habitats that were beneficial in an "ancestral environment".
+Orange, yellow, and brown are reported as the least popular colors, respectively.

-One theory for why people prefer one color over another is called ecological valence theory (EVT) proposed by Stephen Palmer and Karen Schloss.
+One theory for why people prefer one color more than another is called ecological valence theory (EVT) proposed by Stephen Palmer and Karen Schloss.
 This theory asserts that people tend to like or dislike colors based on their associations of the color to other objects or situations that they have strong feelings about.
 For example, if someone associates the color blue with clean water, they would be more likely to favor blue.
-On the other hand, people's dislike of the color brown could be due to associations of it with feces or rotten food.
+On the other hand, dislike of the color brown could be due to associations with feces or rotten food.

-Color preference may also depend on ambient temperature.
-People who are cold often select warm colors such as red or yellow, while people who are hot favor cool colors like blue and green.
-Introverted individuals are also found to be more attracted to cool colors, while extroverts prefer warmer colors.
+Another theory indicates that color preference may depend on ambient temperature.
+People who are cold are reported to select warm colors such as red or yellow often, while people who are hot favor cool colors such as blue and green.
+In another study, introverted individuals were found to be more attracted to cool colors, while extroverts prefer warmer colors.